nishantrathi100/rollbits-protobuf-interface/README.md

 # rollbits-protobuf-interface
 This protobuf defines the interface used for the rollbits project.
-This proto will be used by all the teams for intra-teams communication.
+This proto will be used by all the teams for inter-team communication.